Casvill/Movies_n_Weather/README.md

 # Movie Weather Application

 This application allows users to search for a movie by title and retrieve information about the movie's official title, genre(s), and release date.
-Additionally, it fetches weather conditions (min and max temperature) on the movie's release date based on specified latitude and longitude coordinates, defaulting to the coordinates of Manizales, Colombia, if not provided.
+Additionally, it fetches weather conditions (min and max temperatures) on the movie's release date based on specified latitude and longitude coordinates, defaulting to the coordinates of Manizales, Colombia, if not provided.
 The combined data is then sent to a specified webhook for further processing.
-(You can see it [here](https://webhook.site/#!/view/d5d3bffd-4e65-4017-9b6f-6ef344ec0980/7aa737e6-17a8-4e09-8078-158882beadb0/1))

 ## Table of Contents